sashastadler/crunge-notes/Notes/Characters/PCs/Alphonse Steele.md

 - "I will haunt you even if you kill me"
 - "I'm putting the centipedes in my pockets"
 - "I don't care that much about Sextus"
+- "Would I be able to pass through the door if I didn't have thumbs?"

 #### Other